rage/cyber-security-base-19/data/descriptions.md

 Architectural analysis of existing (software) systems will be also visited, and selected methods for log mining for the purposes of identifying and tackling attacks will be studied.
+Estimated required hours to complete the course: 14-70 hours, depending on the background.

 #### Course Project II 1 CR (ECTS)